residing at ingynbin[1]

 unlacing tamarinds

-We enter a nearby two-storey building and climb the stairs to where female students will stay during the upcoming commemoration meditation course.
+[10] I walk with Kwau Soe to the patipatti compound, where we are joined by An Yuan Shwe, swathed in three sweaters, complaining of the cold.
+His plan is to renovate the room in which U Ba Khin had resided when he was ordained under Webu: to establish a library, restore the wooden roof, and dedicate the entire building to Vipassana meditation practice.
+The dilapidated building at the rear, where a visiting Minister of Railways had stayed during regular short visits to serve the Sayadaw, is another structure An Shwe has an eye on.
+We walk to a two-storey building nearby and climb the stairs to where female students will stay during the upcoming commemoration meditation course.
 In the bare room, pieces of paper, sequentially numbered, are stuck on the floor where beds will be placed.
-Other signs, on which we read ‘Ariyo tuõi bhave’ (Nobility in silence), are pinned to timber posts.
-Mind you, that admonition means little to a lone pigeon that is trapped inside and wants to escape the room.
-Panicked, it scuttles against the closed wooden shutter, futilely seeking the same open spaces that the ibises and egrets escaped into earlier this morning.
+Other signs, on which we read ‘Ariyo tuõi bhave’, are pinned to timber posts.
+The retreat is to be held in silence.
+It’s an admonition that means little to a lone pigeon trapped inside the room.
+Panicked, it crashes against the closed wooden shutter, seeking the same open spaces that the ibises and egrets discovered earlier in the morning.
 We open the shutter and it escapes.

 entering the hallowed abode